chtgupta/CanvasMenu-Android/README.md

 ## Keep in mind

 * Use a FrameLayout as root for CanvasButton and Quarter widgets so they can overlap other views
+* Keep width and height of Quarter same for best perfornamce
 * Always use 8 digit color codes while setting colors programatically
 * Don't forget to call the CanvasButton.setCanvas(Quarter quarter) method while using CanvasButton widget
+* Don't forget to call the Quarter.hideCanvas() methid in the onCreate
 * Remove the ActionBar if possible, looks a lot better
 * Support for backwards compatibility will be added in upcoming versions
 * This is the initial build and lacks features to alter UI elemet positions, stay tuned, everything will be available soon